TengMCing/spotoroo/README.md

     and longer than this between hot spots will create a new cluster

--   “adjDist” sets the maximum intra-cluster spatial distance between hot spots beyond which they would be considered part of a different cluster
+-   “adjDist” sets the maximum intra-cluster spatial distance between nearest hot spots beyond which they would be considered part of a different cluster

 -   “minPts” sets the minimum number of hot spots in a cluster